AnthonyChen00/NovelUpdates-Assistant/README.md

 ```

 ## Running code:
 The current main program function is to determine whether or not there are new chapters posted for the user's reading list.
 User login credentials are required for the program to access the reading list.
-The program will prompt an option of saving user credentials on a file on the local machine at the launch of script.
+At the initial launch program will prompt a few features that the user may want to use such as, saving credentials locally rather than entering every time or having the program enter a state where it periodically follows a set schedule to see if there is a new update rather than running the program every time.
 ```bash
 $ python3 NU_Scraper.py
 Do you want to use save file (y/n): y